cyface-de/android-energy-settings/README.md

 #### Energy Safer Warning

-In energy safer mode the GPS location service is often disabled so your tracking does not receive new updated while the display is off or while the app is in background.
+In energy safer mode the GPS location service is often disabled so your tracking does not receive new updates while the display is off or while the app is in background.

 This allows you to check whether the energy safer mode is active at this moment.
-In this case a dialog is opened, informing the user that he needs to Stop the energy safer mode.
+In this case a dialog is opened, informing the user to Stop the energy safer mode.

 The specific settings page can be opened via a *Settings* button at the end of the dialog.